AliceO2Group/InfoLogger/doc/README.md

   `/opt/o2-InfoLogger/bin/infoBrowser &`
     * When launched, it goes in "online" mode, i.e. it connects to the infoLoggerServer and displays messages in real time.
     * To browse previously stored messages, click the green "online" button (to exit online mode), fill-in selection filters, and push "query".
-    * Detailed usage of infoBrowser can be found in the historical ALICE DAQ documentation, e.g. at https://alice-daq.web.cern.ch/operations/infobrowser.
+    * Detailed usage of infoBrowser can be found in the historical [ALICE DAQ documentation](https://alice-daq.web.cern.ch/operations/infobrowser).
       The interface has not changed.

 * Log a test message from command line: